parth-deshmukh-code/OCan_Predict/README.md

 # back-end
-This project was developemnt under BIRAC Amrit Grand Challenege JanCare in G H Raisoni College of Engineering,Nagpur in 2023-24
+This project was developed under BIRAC Amrit Grand Challenege JanCare in G H Raisoni College of Engineering,Nagpur in 2023-24

 OcanPredict is an AI-powered web application designed for the early screening of Oral Submucous Fibrosis (OSMF).
-It leverages advanced machine learning models deployed on the Intel platform using Hugging Face's framework to provide accurate predictions.
+It leverages advance machine learning models deployed on the Intel platform using Hugging Face's framework to provide accurate predictions.
 The application offers a user-friendly interface for seamless interaction with the AI model, making cutting-edge technology accessible to end users.